mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 ## Conclusion

-The lesson I'm getting from this is to benchmark early and often.
+My experience with this bug highlights the importance of benchmarking performance early and often.
 By adding a benchmarking script to my continuous integration and archiving the results, it was easy for me to identify when my measurements changed.
 If benchmarking were just a manual, periodic task, it would have been difficult for me to identify exactly what changed caused the difference in my measurements.

 This also underscores the importance of thinking carefully about what a benchmark measures.
 I didn't consider that my benchmark included the time waiting for other processes to fill stdin.